Italian irredentism: 19th century

-In the early 19th century the ideals of unification in a single Nation of all the territories populated by Italian-speaking people created the Italian irredentism.
+In the early 19th century, the ideals of unification in a single Nation of all the territories populated by Italian-speaking people created Italian irredentism.

 The current Italian Switzerland belonged to the Duchy of Milan until the 16th century, when it became part of Switzerland.
 These territories have maintained their native Italian population speaking the Italian language and the Lombard language, specifically the Ticinese dialect.
 Italian irredentism in Switzerland was based on moderate Risorgimento ideals, and was promoted by Italian-Ticinese such as Adolfo Carmine.

-Following a brief French occupation (1798–1800) the British established control over Malta while it was still formally part of the Kingdom of Sicily.
-During both the French and British periods, Malta officially remained part of the Sicilian Kingdom, although the French refused to recognise the island as such in contrast to the British.
+Following a brief French occupation (1798–1800), the British established control over Malta while it was still formally part of the Kingdom of Sicily.
+During both the French and British periods, Malta officially remained part of the Sicilian Kingdom, although the French refused to recognise the island as such, in contrast to the British.
 Malta became a British Crown Colony in 1813, which was confirmed a year later through the Treaty of Paris (1814).
 Cultural changes were few even after 1814.
-In 1842, all literate Maltese learned Italian while only 4.5% could read, write and/or speak English.
+In 1842, all literate Maltese learned Italian, while only 4.5% could read, write and/or speak English.
 However, there was a huge increase in the number of Maltese magazines and newspapers in the Italian language during the 1800s and early 1900s, so as a consequence the Italian was understood (but not spoken fluently) by more than half the Maltese people before WW1.